tsbressan/LithoPy/README.md

-# paper1
+# Paper 1
-Codes related to article 1 of the doctorate
+Codes related to article 1 of the doctorate.